HL7/davinci-pas/fsh/ig-data/input/pagecontent/index.md

   <li>Feedback on the US core profiles should be submitted to the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> with "US Core" as the specification.</li>
 </ul>
 <p>
-Individuals interested in participating in the Prior Authorization Support or other HL7 Da Vinci projects can find information about Da Vinci [here](http://www.hl7.org/about/davinci).
+Individuals interested in participating in the Prior Authorization Support or other HL7 Da Vinci projects can find information about Da Vinci <a href="http://www.hl7.org/about/davinci">here</a>.
 </p>
 <p>
 Note that this implementation guide is intended to support mapping between FHIR and X12 transactions.
 To respect X12 intellectual property, all mapping and X12-specific terminology information will be solely published by X12 and made available in accordance with X12 rules - which may require membership and/or payment.